cumtr/Serrano_et_al_2024_Diversity_mitochondrial_genome_Barn_Owl/README.md

 ## Raw data information

-All the data share in this archive were pre processed.
+All the data share in this archive were pre-processed.

-Raw reads are available on NCBI at :
+Raw reads are available on SRA at :
 - GenBank BioProject PRJNA727977
 - GenBank BioProject PRJNA700797
 - GenBank BioProject PRJNA727915